Power Automate MCP Server by Flow Studio

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose with specific verbs ('Get the trigger URL and trigger type') and resource ('for an HTTP-triggered flow from the Power Clarity cache'), and explicitly distinguishes it from its sibling tool 'get_live_flow_trigger_url' by noting it reads from cache rather than making live API calls.
+Clearly states that the tool gets the trigger URL and trigger type for an HTTP-triggered flow from a cache.
+Distinguishes itself from the sibling tool 'get_live_flow_trigger_url' by noting it reads from cache rather than making a live API call.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.